How to manage salary setting expectations sensitively

 5. Provide greater flexibility

-If your employees are expecting more salary than you can offer them, you could also consider the merits of providing them with greater flexibility in how they get their jobs done.
+If your employees are expecting a higher salary than you can offer them, you could also consider the merits of providing them with greater flexibility in how they get their jobs done.

 Find a solution that benefits both parties